lydiaYchen/PerfEvaluation-IN4215/lecture.md

 ## Lecture 9-10: Machine learning models (week 5)

+About

 The lectures slides (PDF) are available [here]

 ### Recommended readings

 ## Lecture 11-12: Network and Security (week 6)

+About

 The lectures slides (PDF) are available [here]

 ### Recommended readings

 ### :warning: Homework 2 due next week

-## Lecture 13-14: Simulation and Resource Management (week 7)
+## Lecture 13-14: Optimization and Simulation  (week 7)

+About

 The lectures slides (PDF) are available [here]

 ### Recommended readings

-- The [Learning to Rank for IR tutorial](https://www.nowpublishers.com/article/Details/INR-016) by Tie-Yan Liu provides a global overview of many L2R approaches, and their underlying motivations and heuristics.